2022 Abu Dhabi attack

-On 17 January 2022, the Houthi movement in Yemen conducted a terrorist attack using drones and ballistic missiles on the United Arab Emirates, targeting three oil tanker trucks and an under construction airport extension infrastructure in Abu Dhabi.
+On 17 January 2022, the Houthi movement in Yemen conducted an attack using drones and ballistic missiles on the United Arab Emirates, targeting three oil tanker trucks and under-construction airport extension infrastructure in Abu Dhabi.
 Although several missiles and drones were intercepted, 3 civilians were killed and 6 were injured by a drone attack.

 Background

 Since 2014 Yemen has been embroiled in civil war.
 The rebels are led by the Supreme Political Council, which is composed and led mainly by the Shia Islamist movement known as the Houthis.
 These forces are against the government of Mansur Hadi.
 A Saudi Arabian–led intervention in Yemen, which includes the United Arab Emirates, intervened in 2015 to support and aid Hadi-government forces.
 Saudi Arabia and its supporters have accused the Islamic Republic of Iran of backing and using Houthis as proxies, which Iran has denied.
 The UAE plays a significant role in the war, lending major assistance to pro-government militias including the Giants Brigades.

 Throughout the conflict, which was considered to be one of the world's largest humanitarian crisis, Houthis have carried numerous attacks outside Yemen, mainly on Saudi Arabia.
 Very few of their attacks have actually taken place outside Saudi Arabia and Yemen.
 While the Houthis continuously claimed they had organized multiple attacks across the UAE pre-2022, these claims were denied by Emirati authorities.